mozilla/pdf.js/examples/browserify/README.md

 Build project and install the example dependencies:

-    $ gulp dist-install
+    $ npm run gulp dist-install
     $ cd examples/browserify
     $ npm install

-To build Browserify bundles, run `gulp build`.
+To build Browserify bundles, run `npm run gulp build`.
 If you are running a web server, you can observe the build results at http://localhost:8888/examples/browserify/index.html